williamnyren/TensorFlow-GPU-installation-guide/README.md

 # TensorFlow-GPU Installation Guide

-This guide provides a clear, step-by-step process to set up TensorFlow for NVIDIA GPU acceleration on Ubuntu-based systems.
-By following this guide, you will configure TensorFlow with CUDA and cuDNN libraries, enabling efficient deep learning workflows.
+This guide provides a step-by-step process to set up TensorFlow with NVIDIA GPU acceleration on Ubuntu-based systems.
+It assumes that CUDA 11.x and compatible NVIDIA drivers are already installed on your system.
+By following this guide, you’ll configure TensorFlow with CUDA and cuDNN libraries, enabling efficient deep learning workflows.

 ---